Why Turmeric Is One of The Best Spices You Can Give Your Baby

 What’s more, turmeric has anti-inflammatory properties which may help reduce the symptoms of asthma – and, applied to the skin, it is even believed to help relieve eczema, too!

-One of the most interesting discoveries about turmeric in terms of infant nutrition is that, it may prevent childhood leukemia.
-As this 2004 article from www.leukaemia.org explains, the association between turmeric and lower childhood leukemia rates was made after scientists noticed that children in Asia have far less incidences of the disease.
-This has been connected to the fact that turmeric is much more widely used in Asian cuisine than in western cooking – and researchers have found that turmeric helps prevent leukemia is by limiting the damage caused by environmental pollutants and other risk factors.
+One of the most interesting discoveries about turmeric in terms of infant nutrition is that, it may help prevent childhood leukemia.
+As this 2012 article from the Cancer Survivors Network explains, a possible association between turmeric and lower childhood leukaemia rates was made after scientists noticed that children in Asia have far less incidences of the disease.
+This has been connected to the fact that turmeric is much more widely used in Asian cuisine than in western cooking – and researchers have suggested that turmeric may help prevent leukaemia by limiting the damage caused by environmental pollutants and other risk factors.

 Using turmeric in your baby food recipes